How to Spot Fake People: 11 Signs of Fake Friends and False Behavior

 Can body language help you spot fake people?

 Body language can give clues, but it cannot prove someone is fake.
-There is no single facial expression, gesture, or eye movement that reliably shows deception.
-Research on deception warns that popular lie-detection signs are weaker than people think.
+There is no single facial expression, gesture, or eye movement that shows deception clearly.

 Many people believe fake people avoid eye contact, touch their face, smile too much, or act nervously.
 But honest people can look nervous, too.
 Deceptive people can look calm.
 A shy person may avoid eye contact, while a skilled manipulator may hold it.

-A major review on deception cues found that many behavioral signs of lying are weak and inconsistent.
+A major review on deception signs found that many behavioral signs of lying are weak and inconsistent.
 Another review argues that popular claims about micro-expressions as reliable indicators of lies lack strong scientific support.
-Even Paul Ekman’s own public-facing resources on deception state that there is no single definitive sign of deceit3.
+Even Paul Ekman’s own public-facing resources on deception state that there is no single definitive sign of deceit4.

 So use body language carefully.
 Do not ask, “Did they blink too much?”
 Ask better questions: